aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/specify-how-to-cross-string-in-output-html-using-htmlcrosstype/_index.md

 ---
-title: Specify how to cross string in output HTML using HtmlCrossType with Node.js via C++
+title: Specify how to cross a string in output HTML using HtmlCrossType with Node.js via C++
-linktitle: Specify how to cross string in output HTML using HtmlCrossType
+linktitle: Specify how to cross a string in output HTML using HtmlCrossType
 type: docs
 weight: 140
 url: /nodejs-cpp/specify-how-to-cross-string-in-output-html-using-htmlcrosstype/